-Particulars - Current ratio Reasons for % change from March 31, 2022 to March 31, 2023 Debt Scrvice Coverage ratio There is improvement in current ratio is on account of increase in trade receivables and inventory as at March 31, 2023.
-There is improvement in debt service coverage ratio is on account of increase in trade receivables and inventory as at March 31, 2023.
-Inventory Turnover ratio There is improvement in debt service coverage ratio is on account of increase in profitability of the company during the year.
-There is increase in inventory immover ratio on account of increase in inventory immover ratio.
-Frade Receivable Turnover Ratio There is increase in inventory immover ratio on account of increase in profitability of the company during the year.
-There is decrease in trade teceivable turnover ratio on account of increase in inventory leval as at March 31, 2023.
-Frade Payable Turnover Ratio There is decrease in trade teceivable turnover ratio on account of increase in inventory leval as at March 31, 2023.
-There is increase in trade payable turnover ratio on account of increase in treade receivables as at March 31, 2023.
-Net Capital Turnover Ratio There is increase in trade payable turnover ratio on account of increase in treade receivables as at March 31, 2023.
-There is improvement in net capital turnover ratio.
-Net Profit ratio There is improvement in net capital turnover ratio on account of increase purchases during the year.
-There is improvement in net profit ratio on account of increase in revenue during the year.
-Return on Capital Employed There is improvement in net profit ratio on account of increase in revenue during the year.
-There is improvement in return on capital employed on account of increase in revenue and profitability during the year.
-There is improvement in return on capital employed on account of increase in revenue and profitability during the year. in revenue and profitability during the year.
+Particulars Reasons for % change from March 21 2002 Current ratio Reasons for % change from March 31, 2023 to March 31, 2024 Inventory Turnover ratio There is reduction in current ratio is on account of decrease in trade receivables and inventory as at March 31, 2024.
+Trade Receivable Turnover Ratio There is no inventory due to which there is increase in inventory turnover ratio as at March 21, 2024 Trade Payable Turnover Ratio There is decrease in trade teceivable turnover ratio on account of decrease in treade receivables as at March 31, 2024.
+There is decrease in trade receivable turnover ratio on account of decrease in treade receivables as at March 31, 2024.
+Net Capital Turnover Ratio There is decrease in trade payable turnover ratio on account of decrease purchases during the Net Profit ratio There is decrease in net capital turnover ratio on account of decrease in revenue during the Return on Capital Employed There is decrease in net profit ratio on account of decrease in revenue and profitability during the Court on Capital Employed There is decrease in return on capital employed on account of decrease in revenue and profitability during the year.

-- 32 Government of India's Coder for Social Security 2020 (the 'Code') received assent from the President in September 2020.
+Government of India's Coder for Social Security 2020 (the 'Code') received assent from the President in September 2020.
 However, the date from when the Code will become applicable and rules have not yet been notified.
-The Company will assess the impact of the Code and account for the same once the effective date and rules are notified. - 33 Other Statutory information: - a The Company during the reporting periods does not have requirement to file the quarterly return or statement of current assets. - The Company has not been declared a Wilful Defaulters by any bank or financial institution or consortium thereof in accordance with the guidelines on wilful defaulters issued by the RBI. - there are no proceedings initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - d The Company has not traded or invested in Crypto currency or Virtual Currency during the reporting periods. - The Company has neither advanced, loaned or invested funds nor received any fund to/from any person or entity for lending or investing or providing guarantee to/on behalf of the ultimate beneficiary during the reporting periods. - f There is no immovable property whose title deed is not held in the name of the Company. - g There is no charge or satisfaction of charge which is yet to be registered with ROC beyond the statutory period. - h The Company has complied with the number of layers prescribed under clause e (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017. - i The Company has not entered into any scheme of arrangement in terms of sections 230 to 237 of the Companies Act, 2013. - j The Company does not have any transaction not recorded in the books of accounts that has been surrendered or not disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - k The Company has not carried out any transactions with companies struck off under section 248 of Companies Act, 2013.
+The Company will assess the impact of the Code and account for the same once the effective date and rules are notified.

+Other Statutory information:

+- The Company during the reporting periods does not have requirement to file the quarterly return or statement of current assets. - The Company has not been declared a Wilful Defaulters by any bank or financial institution or consortium thereof in accordance b with the guidelines on wilful defaulters issued by the RBI. - There are no proceedings initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - The Company has not traded or invested in Crypto currency or Virtual Currency during the reporting periods. - The Company has neither advanced, loaned or invested funds nor received any fund to/from any person or entity for lending or investing or providing guarantee to/on behalf of the ultimate beneficiary during the reporting periods. - There is no immovable property whose title deed is not held in the name of the Company. - There is no charge or satisfaction of charge which is yet to be registered with ROC beyond the statutory period. - The Company has complied with the number of layers prescribed under clause e (87) of section 2 of the Act read with the h Companies (Restriction on number of Layers) Rules, 2017. - The Company has not entered into any scheme of arrangement in terms of sections 230 to 237 of the Companies Act, 2013. i - The Company does not have any transaction not recorded in the books of accounts that has been surrendered or not disclosed as j income during the year in the tax assessments under the Income Tax Act, 1961. - The Company has not carried out any transactions with companies struck off under section 248 of Companies Act, 2013.